-Before Operation

-Before Operation Safety
+Before Operation Before Operation Safety

-- Always shut off the machine, remove the electric-start button (if equipped), wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Become familiar with the safe operation of the equipment, operator controls, and safety signs. - Check that all guards and safety devices, such as deflectors and/or grass catcher, are in place and functioning properly. - Always inspect the machine to ensure that the blades and blade bolts are not worn or damaged. - Inspect the area where you will use the machine, and remove all objects that could interfere with the operation of the machine or that the machine could throw. - Contact with the moving blade will cause serious injury.
+- Always shut off the machine, wait for all moving parts to stop, and allow the machine to cool before adjusting, servicing, cleaning, or storing it. - Become familiar with the safe operation of the equipment, operator controls, and safety signs. - Check that all guards and safety devices, such as deflectors and/or grass catcher, are in place and functioning properly. - Always inspect the machine to ensure that the blades and blade bolts are not worn or damaged. - Inspect the area where you will use the machine, and remove all objects that could interfere with the operation of the machine or that the machine could throw. - Contact with the moving blade will cause serious injury.
 Do not put your fingers under the housing.